Meet our 2025 Speakers

 Dr. Lin is Senior Vice President of Clinical Development and Clinical Pharmacology at Travere Therapeutics, leveraging her nephrology and public-health expertise to advance innovative kidney therapies.
 She will present on the topics of real-world evidence and how to align trials with patient-lived experiences.

-Ken Harvey is the Director of Clinical Operations at Epicrispr Biotechnologies, with expertise in strategic planning and execution of clinical trials.
+Ken Harvey is Senior Consultant, Clinical Operations and former Director of Clinical Operations at Epicrispr Biotechnologies, with expertise in strategic planning and execution of clinical trials.
 He will discuss the integration of strategic planning, execution, and accountability measures to enhance trial outcomes in rare diseases.

 Dr. Musunuru is the Barry J. Gertz Professor at the University of Pennsylvania and co-founder of Verve Therapeutics, specializing in gene editing therapies for cardiovascular and metabolic diseases.
 He is will discuss the application of gene editing technologies in platform trials for inherited cardiovascular diseases.